skw0270/skw0270.github.io/Arch-Linux.md

         -	Left defaults to take up rest of disk/dev
     -	Option w to write table to disk and exit
 -	Create file systems and swap file on partitions
-    -	Mkfs.ext4 /dev/sda1 – create root file system with ext4
+    -	`mkfs.ext4 /dev/sda1` – create root file system with ext4
     -	Reboot now so arch will recognize swap partition
-    -	Mkswap /dev/sda2
+    -	`mkswap /dev/sda2`
 -	Mount partitions
-    -	Mount /dev/sda1 /mnt
+    -	`mount /dev/sda1 /mnt`
-    -	Swapon /dev/sda2 – enables swap file
+    -	`swapon /dev/sda2 – enables swap file`
 -	Install essential packages
-        -	Pacstrap -K /mnt base linux linux-firmware
+        -	`pacstrap -K /mnt base linux linux-firmware`
             -	This took some time
 -   Configure system
     -	Generate an fstab with: Genfstab -U /mnt >> /mnt/etc/fstab
         -	Cat this new file to ensure it reflects the disk correctly
-    -	chroot into new directory with: Arch-chroot /mnt
+    -	chroot into new directory with: `arch-chroot /mnt`
-    -	Set timezone with : ln -sf /usr/share/zoneinfo/America/Chicago /etc/localtime
+    -	Set timezone with : `ln -sf /usr/share/zoneinfo/America/Chicago /etc/localtime`
-    -	Generate /etc/adjtime with: hwclock –systohc
+    -	Generate /etc/adjtime with: `hwclock –systohc`
-    -	Install vim with: Pacman -S vi
+    -	Install vim with: `pacman -S vi`
     -	Edit locale.gen file and uncomment the en_us and any other locale needed.
 I had to manually add this, as it wasn’t there.
     -	Run locale-gen command to generate all uncommented locales.
-    -	Create local.conf file with: touch /etc/locale.conf
+    -	Create local.conf file with: `touch /etc/locale.conf`
-    -	Edit locale.conf file: add lang variable with: Vi /etc/locale.conf and add LANG=en_US.UTF-8
+    -	Edit locale.conf file: add lang variable with: `vi /etc/locale.conf` and add LANG=en_US.UTF-8
     -	Didn’t change keyboard layout, so didn’t need to make changes persistent in vconsole.conf

 NETWORK CONFIG